leasnider/Elk_Stack_Project/README.md

 |   ELK-SERVER       |      No               |      10.0.0.4                |
 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because it allows complex routine tasks to be done and automated therefore saving the person time as well as decreasing the risk of error with repeated tasks.
-- _TODO: What is the main advantage of automating configuration with Ansible?_

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+- Install Docker.io
+- Install Python3-pip
-- ...
+- Install Docker module
-- ...
+- Increase virtual memory
+- Download and launch a docker elf container
+- Enable service docker on boot

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.